|

 ISRAEL VIBRATION - STRENGTH OF MY LIFE |

-in a time wherein Roots Reggae was going
+time wherein Roots Reggae was going through

-through a difficult time.
-The same thing
+a difficult time.
+The same thing could be

-could be said for Israel Vibration, for the
+said for Israel Vibration, for the vocal

-vocal harmony group had not been together
+harmony group had not been together for

-for quite a while.
+quite a while.

 |